Cloud protection and sample submission at Microsoft Defender Antivirus

 - Prevents "block at first sight" based on file sample analysis

-- "Do not send" is the equivalent to the "Disabled" setting in macOS policy
+- "Don't send" is the equivalent to the "Disabled" setting in macOS policy

 - Metadata is sent for detections even when sample submission is disabled

 After metadata and/or files are submitted to cloud protection, you can use samples, detonation, or big data analysis machine-learning models to reach a verdict.
-Turning off cloud-delivered protection will limit analysis to only what the client can provide through local machine-learning models, and similar functions.
+Turning off cloud-delivered protection limits analysis to only what the client can provide through local machine-learning models, and similar functions.